 Unlike the popular periodicals, we did not assign a priori a percentage weight to the five variables in the SMI formula and add those values together to obtain a score.
 Instead, the relative weight of any variable was established by testing how much a realistic change in the value of that variable would move a school within a set of rankings derived from real data.
-Accordingly, the greatest sensitivity for movement in the SMI rankings derives from making changes in tuition or making changes in the percentage of students within the student body whose family incomes are less than or equal to $48,000.
+Accordingly, the greatest sensitivity for movement in the SMI rankings derives from lowering sticker tuition or increasing the percentage of students within the student body whose family incomes are less than or equal to $48,000 (the SMI “access” variables).
 Simply put, a school can most dramatically move itself upwards in the SMI rankings by lowering its tuition or increasing its percentage of economically disadvantaged students (or both).

-Data are collected from third party sources including Payscale, Inc., and IPEDS
+Data are collected from third party sources including the US Dept of Education’s College Scorecard and IPEDS

 Unlike other rankings that rely on reputation surveys, SMI dismisses altogether the use of such data.
 Factoring in "opinions" from college faculty or administrators about social or economic mobility would only perpetuate the biases and stereotypes collected in such surveys.
 Our effort is aimed at defining an "economic mobility" index on an independent, accountable, and quantitative basis.